-The audit firm shall establish policies and procedures for communication with the successor auditor requiring the auditor communicate significant matters arising from the audit, including the risks of fraud, to the successor auditor and accept the request from the successor auditor to review the relevant working papers where there have been a change of auditors.

-The audit firm also shall establish policies and procedures for communication with the predecessor auditor requiring the auditor make inquiries of the predecessor auditor as to the reason for the change of auditors as well as significant matters arising from the audit including how the risks of fraud have been addressed.
+The audit firm shall establish policies and procedures for communication with the successor auditor requiring that the predecessor auditor to communicate significant matters arising from the audit, including the risks of fraud, to the successor auditor and to accept the request from the successor auditor to review the relevant working papers when there has been a change of auditors.
+The audit firm shall also establish policies and procedures for communication with the predecessor auditor requiring the successor auditor to make inquiries of the predecessor auditor as to the reason for the change of auditors as well as significant matters arising from the audit, including, how the risks of fraud have been addressed.

-In addition, the audit firm shall establish policies and procedures for communication between the predecessor and the successor auditors requiring the engagement team report the result of the communication to the appropriate person outside the engagement team.
+In addition, the audit firm shall establish policies and procedures for communication between the predecessor and the successor auditors requiring the engagement team to report the results of the communications to the appropriate department or person outside the engagement team.